Skip to main content

 Please follow the same steps above to check whether the user is in the customer list of the app.

-“IP x.x.x.x is not whitelisted”
+“IP x.x.x.x is not allowlisted”

-Check that the user is trying to access the app from one of the trusted networks listed on app’s app-detail from Control panel
+Check that the user is trying to access the app from one of the trusted networks listed on app’s app-detail from Control Panel

 The app admin can modify the IP_Ranges on the app’s app-detail detail page.